The following dedicated individuals were elected at the

 I believe that the SGI EDA is vital in supporting Elizabeth May, as well as helping other EDAs across the country become established.
 Not having the same funds available as other parties, the Green Party must rely on volunteers.
 To facilitate this, we must take on the difficult tasks of recruiting and empowering our volunteers to be truly successful.
 This isn’t as easy as it seems.
 I am up to that challenge.

-After spending enjoyable years in post secondary education (Sciences, Arts and City Planning), I started my working career in business, as an insurance underwriter for a major Canadian life insurance company.
+After spending enjoyable years in post secondary education (Sciences, Arts and City Planning), I started my working career in business as an insurance underwriter for a major Canadian life insurance company.
 I moved into the sales area and then left the insurance industry to become a stay-at-home dad for our daughter’s first year.
 At mid-life, I made the decision to return to school for an education degree.
-In this field I had the opportunity to work with immigrant students in English as Additional Language programs and eventually worked in my favourite area, that of teaching social studies.
+In this field I had the opportunity to work with immigrant students in English as Additional Language programs, and eventually worked in my favourite area, that of teaching social studies.

 It was in teaching Canadian History, as I examined the Canadian political process with students, that I came to realize that the first-past-the-post system of voting was producing poor results.
-A proportional representation system allowed every vote to count, making the voting process more fair for all voters.
+A proportional representation system allows every vote to count, making the voting process more fair for all voters.
 Naturally, I looked for a party that supported PR, and I found the Green Party.

 With that in mind, I am wholly committed to a collaborative, cooperative process in supporting the Green Party and Elizabeth May here in the Saanich Gulf Islands EDA, as well as across Canada, to reach more Canadians and prepare for the upcoming federal election.